mattheson/tempo/crates/tempo_fs_provider/README.md

 File sync (fs) provider for Tempo.

-This provider achieves persistance through sync services.
+This provider reads and writes to directories, which users can share using third-party file sync services.